 First things first, the board supports 8th/9th Generation Intel Core CPUs which aren’t the newest of CPUs but can be found quite easily.
 You can attach anything from an Intel Celeron to an i9 processor, but you should stick with the less powerful ones for the best performance.

 The cool thing is that the board features a Digital VRM solution for CPU and graphics card support.
-The board also has 4 DIMM slots for Dual-Channel DDR4 RAM, 4400 MHz memory speed, and a massive 1 TB of storage capacity.
+The board also has DDR4 RAM.

-Attached to the board you have a cooling system called the Smart Fan 5 which keeps the PC cool while maintaining performance.
+Attached to the board you have a cooling system that effectively controls PC’s temperature maintaining performance.
 If that isn’t enough, the board also has an M.2 Thermal Guard which keeps the SSDs from overheating and creating bottlenecks.

 Port-wise, the board has 4 standard USB ports, 2 USB 3.2 ports, 2 USB 3.1 ports, 1 USB Type-C port, and 5 Audio HD ports.